Search for anything...

 Features

-• WiFi 6 Standard with ultra-low latencyWi-Fi 6 speeds up to 6 Gbps to let you enjoy smoother 4K streaming, gaming, video calls and more (1148Mbps (2.4GHz), 4804Mbps(5GHz)), DDR4 1GB / eMMC 8GB
+• ***Please update the firmware upon initial setup of the router, as it greatly enhances the device's performance and ensures a superior user experience.*** WiFi 6 Standard with ultra-low latencyWi-Fi 6 speeds up to 6 Gbps to let you enjoy smoother 4K streaming, gaming, video calls and more, DDR4 1GB / eMMC 8GB

 • High Speed Gaming RouterDominate with uninterrupted performance with the ultimate MT6000 gaming internet router, equipped with 8-stream Wi-Fi 6 technology, the Flint 2 delivers blazing speeds, ensuring a stable and high-speed connection during intense multiplayer battles.

-• Rapid OpenVPN & Wireguard speedWireguard VPN and OpenVPN speeds up to 900Mbps and 190Mbps respectively, giving you complete control over your gaming, steaming and working bandwidth.
+• Rapid OpenVPN & Wireguard speedWireguard VPN and OpenVPN speeds up to 900Mbps and 880Mbps respectively, giving you complete control over your gaming, steaming and working bandwidth.
 Actual speed may differ depending on internet service provider, network environment, VPN server location, VPN service provider, etc.

 • AdGuard Home SupportedEnabling the use of a DNS server for blocking unwanted tracking and offers a convenient web interface for filtering selected digital advertisements.
 Users can take full control of their online experience and enjoy a clutter-free browsing environment with ease.